 "To be voiceless is to question whether one even exists — so listen to these voices — for all of those who cannot speak out and for all those who are waiting to hear these words and know them as their own; to all those who understand that rape is a war we must all continue to challenge and fight in every country, every day, from now until the human race finally, truly, evolves.
 Until then — let it be known that we stood side-by-side on the long road home and said, enough is enough."
 Jenni Fagan

 These are just a few of our inspiring friends, supporters, and fundraisers.
 We aim to update the projects featured here regularly so we can showcase as many of these great people and groups as possible.
-Do you know someone who's fundraised for Rape Crisis and deserves a shout-out?
+Do you know someone who's fundraised for Rape Crisis England and Wales who deserves a shout-out?
 Why not let us know?